beltranaceves/octo-hack-misconceptions/README.md

 ## Demo

 Being fully static, the project can be deployed with Github Pages like [here](https://danielquinti.github.io/octo-hack-misconceptions/).
+To deploy from master, select master/docs in gh-pages, run `npm run build` and rename build directory to docs.

 ## Reference / Data model